 What is Almondigas?

-Almondigas is a Filipino meatball soup with bola-bola (ground pork meatballs) and misua (thin wheat vermicelli noodles), typically in a clear, savory broth often with patola (sponge gourd).
+Almondigas is a traditional meatball soup from the Philippines, with bola-bola (ground pork meatballs) and misua (thin wheat vermicelli noodles).
+It has a clear, savory broth with patola (sponge gourd).

-Its Mexican counterpart, Albondigas, includes ground meat and rice meatballs in a tomato-based broth, with vegetables such as carrots and potatoes.
+Its Spanish or Mexican counterpart, Albondigas, includes ground meat and rice meatballs in a tomato-based broth, with vegetables such as carrots and potatoes.

 Ingredients you'll need